 REMEMBER Where doors and windows were once our weak spot now the telephone socket, broadband cable and wi-fi router can pose a greater threat to our family’s security.

 What to do if you receive an email threatening a Cyber Attack?

 • Whether the attack is attempted or successful, you should report it to Action Fraud on 0300 123 2040 or by using our online reporting tool

 • Do not pay the demand.
 There is no guarantee the scammers won’t launch an attack and could encourage further extortion demands in the future.

 • Retain all the original emails.
 Should law enforcement investigate, the information contained within the email headers can be used as evidence.

 • Maintain a timeline of the attack recording all times, type and content of contact.

-An email from an unknown person could contain an attachment that could contain the Banking Trojan Ursniff/Gozi, hidden within an image in the document.
+An email from an unknown person or an apparent known company!! could contain an attachment that could contain the Banking Trojan Ursniff/Gozi, hidden within an image in the document.
 The Ursniff Banking Trojan attempts to obtain sensitive data from victims, such as banking credentials and passwords.
 The data is subsequently used by criminals for monetary gain.

 Having up-to-date virus protection is essential; however it will not always prevent your device(s) from becoming infected.